-The court will grant your request for a hardship discharge only if three conditions are met:
+The court will grant your request for a hardship discharge if you can prove three conditions:

-- You failed to complete your plan payments due to circumstances “for which you should not justly be held accountable.”
-Your burden is to show the maximum possible misery and the worst of awfuls—that is, more than just a temporary job loss or temporary physical disability.
-Proving that your condition is permanent is usually key; you may need to bring medical evidence to court.
+- Circumstances beyond your control.
+You failed to complete your plan payments due to circumstances "for which you should not justly be held accountable."
+Your burden is to show more than just a temporary job loss or physical disability.
+The key to proving the permanence of your condition will likely be medical evidence.

-- Based on what you have already paid into the plan, your unsecured creditors have received at least what they would have received if you had filed for Chapter 7.
+- Unsecured creditors received adequate payment.
+Based on what you have already paid into the plan, your unsecured creditors have received at least what they would have received if you had filed for Chapter 7.
 (This is typically a hard condition to meet unless you have little or no nonexempt property.)

 - Modification of your plan is not practical.
-To meet this requirement, you do not have to file a motion for modification and lose it; you just have to show the bankruptcy court that you wouldn’t be able to make payments even under a modified plan.
+To meet this requirement, you don't have to file and lose a motion for modification.
+You just need to show the bankruptcy court that you don't have enough money to pay into a modified plan.

-If the court grants your motion for a hardship discharge, only unsecured, nonpriority, dischargeable debts are discharged.
-The following debts typically are not wiped out in a hardship discharge:
+If the court grants your motion for a hardship discharge, only unsecured nonpriority debts get discharged.
+The following debts typically aren't wiped out in a hardship discharge:

-- debts you didn’t list in your bankruptcy papers
+- debts not listed in your bankruptcy papers

 - student loans